 Increased emphasis on teaching methods that have been proven to work.

 These changes support the district's current focus on delivering a strong standards-based educational program designed to improve student achievement using critical thinking in the gateway skills of reading, writing, and mathematics to prepare students to be college and career ready.

 Parents whose children attend Title I schools may request information from their schools about the professional qualifications of their children's classroom teachers, including any paraeducators working in the classrooms with their children.

 The state has designated some Title I schools as Program Improvement schools.
 Based on state test scores of students, these schools have not made adequate yearly progress for two consecutive years.
 District schools not listed may still be affected by ESEA because they may be identified to be receiving schools for students electing to leave Program Improvement schools.

-Title IX of Elementary and Secondary Education Act requires, among other things, that the district notify parents in homeless situations, of their child's educational rights under this act.
+Title IX of the Elementary and Secondary Education Act requires, among other things, that the district notify parents in homeless situations, of their child's educational rights under this act.
 The San Diego Unified School District provides schools with materials that help explain parents' rights under ESEA.
 Read more»

 Under ESEA, paraeducators who directly assist with instruction in a classroom setting, and whose site or department receives Title I funding, must comply with the new minimum qualification requirements.
-To ensure that all students will benefit from the intent of ESEA, the district has determined that all paraeducators, regardless of how the site receives its funding, must comply with these new requirements.
+To ensure that all students will benefit from the intent of ESEA, the district has determined that all paraeducators, regardless of how a site receives its funding, must comply with these new requirements.
 Read more»

 In accord with the Elementary and Secondary Education Act (ESEA), the San Diego Unified School District has an obligation to achieve equitable participation of private school children, teachers and other education personnel in major federal programs.
 Participation is limited to private schools that have non-profit status.